LeeAnnEditor/o365hq/FAQ/How to upgrade and activate an existing installation of Windows 10 Pro to Windows 10 Enterprise E3-E5 purchased as a subscription in CSP channel.md

 +++
-title = "How to upgrade and activate an existing installation of Windows 10 Pro to Windows 10 Enterprise E3/E5 purchased as a subscription in CSP channel" description = "We have prepared instruction for setting up your CSP subscription account in your current Windows installation. " date = 2018-08-29
+title = "How to upgrade and activate an existing installation of Windows 10 Pro to Windows 10 Enterprise E3/E5 purchased as a subscription in CSP channel" description = "We have prepared instructions for setting up your CSP subscription account in your current Windows installation. " date = 2018-08-29

 [taxonomies]